 Please read carefully before installing the stove.
 NB!
-Before assembling the soapstones, ensure that the underlay/floor is level and that the distance from the floor to the top plate is 1035 mm.
-The stove must be level.
+Before assembling the soapstones, ensure that the underlay/ floor is level and that the distance from the floor to the top plate is 1030 mm.
+The stove must be in level.
 To adjust, turn the adjusting screws on the base up/down.

 We recommend installation of the soapstones is carried out by two people.

 A standard set of brackets and pins are provided for installation of the soapstones.
-Refer to the overview on the next page to see how many brackets/pins are required
+Refer to the overview on page 10 and 20 to see how many brackets/pins are required.

 If required, lubricate the pin holes with a small amount of silicon.
-Can also be applied between the stones
+Can also be applied between the stones.